codeashdev/Re-react/README.md

     performUnitOfWork: a function that performs a unit of work on a fiber (a virtual DOM node).
     updateFunctionComponent: a function that updates a fiber representing a function component and its children.
     useState: a function that creates a state hook for function components.

+Overall, the code is a simplified version of React's core functionality, providing a basic understanding of how React works under the hood.